Timeout Asynchronous Session Types: Safe Asynchronous Mixed-Choice For Timed Interactions: A Calculus for Processes with Timeouts

 \section{A Calculus for Processes with Timeouts}

-We present a new calculus for timed processes which extends existing timed session calculi~\cite{Bocchi2015,Bocchi2019} with: (1) timeouts, and (2) time-sensitive conditional statements.
+We present a new calculus for timed processes which extends existing timed session calculi~\cite{Bocchi2015,Bocchi2019} with timeouts and time-sensitive conditional statements.
 Timeouts are defined on receive actions and may be immediately followed by sending actions, hence providing an instance of mixed-choice -- which is normally not supported.
-Time-sensitive conditional statements (i.e., \IFthenelse\ with conditions on program clocks/timers) provide a natural counter-part to the timeout construct and enhance the expressiveness of the typing system in~\cite{Bocchi2019}.
+Time-sensitive conditional statements (i.e., \IFthenelse\ with conditions on process timers) provide a natural counter-part to the timeout construct and enhance the expressiveness of the typing system in~\cite{Bocchi2019}.
+To better align processes with TOAST, send and select actions have been streamlined by each message consisting of both a label \l\ and some message variable $\v$, which is either data or a delegated session; the same holds for receive/branch actions.

 Processes are defined by the grammar given in~\Cref{eq:prc_syntax}.
-To better align processes with TOAST, send and select actions have been streamlined by each message consisting of both a label \l\ and some message value \v, which is either data or a delegated session; the same holds for receive/branch actions.
+Participants are the \emph{endpoints} of session and are denoted by $p$ and $q$.
+Within a (binary) session, endpoints $p$ and $q$ communicate over channels $pq$ and $qp$, where $p$ sends to $q$ over $pq$, and $q$ sends to $p$ over $qp$.
+We also use $a$ and $b$ as ad-hoc roles, with channels $ab$ and $ba$, when discussing multiple binary sessions. \begin{requation}{eqProcessSyntax} \end{requation}

 Processes are equipped with timers that can be set and reset during the process execution.
-Let $\SetOfTimers$ be the set of timers.
-Timers be denoted by $x$, $y$ and $z$, as we do for clocks (for simplicity).
-While clocks are used in types to express the time constraints of a protocol, timers are used in processes to acquire awareness of relative time-passing during execution (as timer primitives in languages like Go and Erlang).
-There is no strict correspondence between clocks and timers (if not that the timers can be used to meet the constraints in the types).
-Process \Set{x}.{\P}\ creates a timer $x$, initialises it to $0$ and continues as \P. If $x$ already exists it is reset to $0$.
-Process \On{\p}\Send{\l}[\v].{\P}\ is the select/send process: it selects label \l\ and sends payload \v\ to endpoint \pq, and continues as \P.
+Let $\SetOfTimers$ be the set of timers denoted by $\circled{x}$, $\circled{y}$ and $\circled{z}$.
+While clocks are used in types to express the time constraints of a protocol (i.e., type), timers are used in processes to acquire awareness of relative time-passing during execution (as timer concurrency primitives in languages like Go and Erlang).
+Process $\Set{x}.{\P}$ creates a process timer $\circled{x}$, initialises it to $0$ and continues as $\P$.
+If a process timer named $\circled{x}$ already exists it is reset to $0$.
+Note, there is no correspondence between the clocks used in the constraints of types and process timers, regardless if they have matching names/labels.